Red Hen Publications

 • • • •

 I do not write conventional fanfic.
 Even if some of my theories bear it a strong resemblance.
-I do attempt to interpret the material that Rowling has given us, and develop theories from it.
+I attempt to interpret the material that Rowling has given us, and develop theories from it.
 As a theorist, I have to pick and choose what I am going to draw my conclusions from, out of all of what Rowling has given us to work with, as amplified by my own understanding of the workings of human behavior and natural and social “law”.
 And it is my duty to justify wherein I accept or I reject what Rowling has handed me to work with, when what she gives me is contradictory.

 Far too much of what Rowling gives us in DHs is too blatantly contradictory to the rest of the series for me to accept that book as a valid conclusion to the series as the series had been set up.